Music & Arts Studio

 preparation for piano local/state/national piano competitions, and ABRSM/RCM (Royal Conservatory of Music) exams, and his students were winners at the state and national piano competitions Dr. Kim has taught chamber/choral ensembles and has accompanied a choir, praise team, and worships.
 Additionally, his recent solo and ensemble performances are spotlighted in the African-American Montgomery Music Society.
 As adjunct piano faculty, he taught piano pedagogy classes for undergraduate and graduate students at Samford University.

-Mr. DAVID, guitar, ukulele, violin, piano, recording and sound engineering
+Mr. DAVID, guitar, violin, piano, recording and sound engineering

 David Holds a M.Mus. in Music Technology from Southern Utah University and a B.Mus. in Music Technology from Georgia State University.
 He comes from a line of Emeritus Professors from Joji Yuasa to Dr. Robert Scott Thompson and Seva Louis Ball.